brianscan14/FE-1st-Milestone-Project/README.md

 There is then some more sections which are styled with borders to give the page a bit of style, these show off her interests.
 Links to blogs are incorporated (the blogs will need to be created by the person) which will give the user a better idea of the individual’s interests and skills.

 A photo banner then scrolls across the page on larger screens which showcase the Instagram photos.
-These photos scale slightly when hovered over, the 1st, 2nd and 3rd photos had to be repeated in order to give the illusion of a continuous carousel as there is no JavaScript functionality.
+Whilst hovering the banner pauses and the photo hovered over scales slightly in order to ponder it, the 1st, 2nd, 3rd and 4th photos had to be repeated in order to give the illusion of a continuous carousel as there is no JavaScript functionality.

 ##### About: